Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | OURSOUNDS | Japan's largest posting volume (approx. 650,000 monthly).
 Forum-style with abundant information | Japanese only | Free |

-OURSOUNDS dominates in posting volume but is Japanese-only. bandcrew also allows area filtering but is similarly Japanese-exclusive.
-Membo is the only member recruitment service supporting 8 languages, letting you connect seamlessly with foreign musicians living in Kobe.
-Since Kobe hosts many international students and researchers, this multilingual support is a significant advantage.
+OURSOUNDS has overwhelming posting volume but Japanese only. bandcrew allows area filtering but also Japanese-only.
+Membo is the only member recruitment service supporting 8 languages, letting you connect with foreign musicians in Kobe without language barriers.
+Since Kobe has many international students and researchers, this multilingual support is a huge advantage.

-The smart approach is using multiple services simultaneously.
-As noted in Common traits of people who can't find band members, relying on one service and waiting for "maybe better recruitment will appear" means never starting.
+The smart approach is using multiple services in parallel.
+As mentioned in Common Traits of People Who Can't Find Band Members, relying on one service and waiting for "better recruitment" means never getting started.
 Cast your net across all channels.

 How to Apply for Live House Performances

 You want to perform at a Kobe live house but don't know how to apply — here's the basic process.
-While How to Perform at Live Houses provides detailed explanations, let's focus on points specific to Kobe.
+While How to Perform at Live Houses explains in detail, here are the Kobe-specific points.

 First, record your music.
-Smartphone recordings of studio practice work, but ideally use studio one-shot line recording.
-Studio 246 WEST offers this at no extra charge.
-Two to three songs suffice.
+Even smartphone recordings of studio practice work, but ideally use studio line recording.
+Studio 246 WEST offers recording at no extra charge.
+2-3 songs are sufficient.

 2. Contact the Live House

-Most live houses have "performance request" or "booking" information on their official sites.
-Even historic venues like CHICKEN GEORGE and VARIT. accept new band performances.
-Send your demo audio (YouTube/SoundCloud links are fine) and a brief band introduction via email or web form.
+Most venues have "performance inquiry" or "booking" info on their websites.
+Even historic venues like Chicken George and VARIT. accept new band performances.
+Email or use web forms to submit demo links (YouTube/SoundCloud is fine) and brief band intro.

-Kobe's live houses have more modest ticket quotas than Tokyo.
-Small venues (100–200 capacity) typically expect 5–15 tickets at ¥1,500–2,000.
-Some venues like Taiyo to Tora even have quota-free events.
-For your debut, aim for venues with lighter quotas or special events.
-Refer to The Reality of Costs for Band Activity as well.
+Kobe live house ticket quotas are more modest than Tokyo.
+Small venues (100-200 capacity) typically have 5-15 tickets × 1,500-2,000 yen.
+Some venues like Taiyo to Tora have quota-free events.
+Start with low-quota venues for your first performances.
+See The Reality of Band Activity Costs for reference.

-Band Activity from Your 60s — Continuing Music in Kobe
+Band Activity from Age 60 — Continuing Music in Kobe

 I'm 64 and still searching for band members.
-I moved to Tokyo in my 20s and played in bands with Mandala in Kichijoji as my base.
-Even now at 60, I continue saying "always looking for a bassist!".
-As explained in Complete Guide to Restarting Bands in Your 40s and 50s, age isn't a reason to stop playing.
+I went to Tokyo in my 20s and played in bands centered on Gichoji's Mandala.
+Even in my 60s, I keep saying "always looking for a bassist!"
+As written in Complete Guide to Restarting Band in Your 40s and 50s, age isn't a reason to quit.

-You don't need the three-times-a-week studio sessions of your youth.
-Twice monthly for two hours — that's enough.
-Kobe's studio fees are cheap too.
-Twice-monthly sessions cost ¥3,000–5,000.
-That's an affordable price for music.
+You don't need to hit the studio 3 times weekly like in your youth.
+Twice monthly for 2 hours — that's plenty.
+Kobe's studio costs are low.
+Monthly twice-weekly sessions run 3,000-5,000 yen.
+That's cheap for making music.

-Kobe's jazz bars and session events host many musicians in their 40s, 50s, and 60s.
-Going to SONE or Basin Street, you'll likely meet same-age companions.
-CHICKEN GEORGE's 45-year history is also the history of people who've played music for decades.
-Even if you stopped once, you can start again.
-Kobe is that kind of city.
+Kobe's jazz bars and session events host many 40s/50s/60s musicians.
+Visit SONE or Basin Street and you'll likely meet same-age bandmates.
+Chicken George's 45-year history is also the history of musicians who've stuck with it long-term.
+Even if you quit years ago, you can start again.
+Kobe's that kind of city.

-What matters is not waiting for the "perfect band members," but beginning to play with the connections you have now.
-As written at the start of How Foreigners Find Band Members in Japan, "until you play together, you can't know if someone's a good fit."
+What matters is not waiting for the "perfect band," but starting to play with what connections you have now.
+As noted in How Foreign Nationals Find Band Members in Japan, "until you play together, you can't know if someone's good for the band."

-Kobe is a rare Japanese music city where 100 years of jazz tradition and the youthful energy born under Sannomiya's high structures intersect.
+Kobe is a rare Japanese music city where 100 years of jazz tradition and youthful band energy from under the Sannnomiya elevated tracks intersect.

-The 45-year history of CHICKEN GEORGE, the spirit PADOMA inherited from ART HOUSE, young bands sprouting from Taiyo to Tora.
-And the jazz light that's burned for over 50 years on Kitano-zaka at SONE.
-This city has the soil to "continue" music.
+Chicken George's 45 years of history, PADOMA's inherited ART HOUSE spirit, young bands graduating from Taiyo to Tora.
+And jazz lights burning on Kitano-zaka at SONE for 50+ years.
+This city has the soil for music to "continue."

-I'm someone who played bands in Tokyo, but every time I visit Kobe, I think: This city's music has the power to transform culture that entered via the port into Kobe's own language.
-As jazz did, rock, punk, and electronica all take on Kobe's unique color.
+I've played in Tokyo bands, but every time I visit Kobe, I think: this city's music has the power to transform incoming culture into its own language.
+Like jazz, rock, punk, and electronica all take on Kobe's unique color passing through here.

-If you're looking for band members, start by checking Membo for Kobe member recruitment.
-Then head to Sannomiya on the weekend, catch one live show, and try a session once.
-Learning the recruitment landscape by instrument will clarify what you should project in your position.
+If you're looking for band members, first check Membo for Kobe recruitment posts.
+Then head to Sannnomiya on weekends, catch one live, participate in one session.
+Learning recruitment news by position will clarify what you should emphasize in your role.

-I'm looking forward to the day your music rings out in port town Kobe.
+I look forward to your music sounding in port city Kobe.